Skip to content

 Backblaze API CallsUploads are free Class A calls, minor listing costs~$2

 After migrating, the monthly bill drops from ~$500 on DigitalOcean to ~$150 on Backblaze B2.
-The entire migration pays for itself in about two weeks.
+With a one-time license and no per-GB transfer fees, the move pays for itself within the first month.

 This is where it gets interesting.
 Backblaze actively wants people to switch to their platform and they back that up with real programs: